PCrnjak/STEPFOC-stepper-controller/README.md

 <img src="Photos/STEPFOC PCB.png" alt="drawing" width="5000"/>

-Spectral Micro is a brushless motor controller designed to offer affordable and capable hardware, complemented by open-source software.
+**STEPFOC** is a stepper motor controller designed to deliver affordable, high-performance hardware paired with powerful open-source software.
+Its mission is to transform low-cost stepper motors into high-performance robotic servos, enabling advanced robotics applications without the high price tag.

-* It supports multiple firmware options and integrates a 14-bit magnetic encoder, inline current sensing, CAN and UART data interface, and provides support for position, velocity, torque, and impedance control.
+The controller features a 14-bit magnetic encoder, inline current sensing, CAN and UART interfaces, and supports position, velocity, torque, and impedance control modes.

-* Everything you need for developing high-performance robotic solutions is included.
-* It is ideal for gimbal motors, quadrupeds, robotic arms, and grippers.
-Check the list of tested motors [here!](https://source-robotics.github.io/Spectral-BLDC-docs/apage9_3_tested_motors/)
+> [!NOTE]
+> Optimized for NEMA17 format but it can also be attached to nema 23 and 14 steppers!

+> [!IMPORTANT]
+>     **STEPFOC stepper driver is built on the same hardware and software foundation as the Spectral Micro BLDC driver.
+As a result, some references or images in this documentation may still show the Spectral Micro, since both drivers share about 99% of their features.
+They also use the same CAN and UART command sets, with only minor differences in UART-based calibration and setup procedures.**

 # Where to buy?